Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 Make Sure to ID Younger Kids

-For a younger child or one with limited verbal skills, a basic ID tag with the child's name and your cell phone number will be a big help in case your child were to become separated from you at the parks.
+For a younger child or one with limited verbal skills, a basic ID tag with the child's name and your cell phone number will be a big help if your child becomes separated from you at the parks.
 For our visit, we made metallic pet tags engraved with this information and attached them to our children's shoes.

 You can find do-it-yourself pet tag machines in most pet stores.
-The metal is weather/water resistant, will not peel off like a label, and is worn on an item that the child will most likely wear every day... perfect for preparing for Disney World with kids.
+The metal is weather- and water-resistant, will not peel off like a label, and is worn on an item the child will most likely wear every day... perfect for preparing for Disney World with kids.
 Runner's shoe tags also work well for this!
-(We have some tips on how to prevent your child from getting lost at Disney World ... plus, some tips on what to do if your child with functional needs does become separated from you.)
+We have some tips on how to prevent your child from getting lost at Disney World ... plus, some tips on what to do if your child with functional needs does become separated from you.

 So many rides exit straight into gift shops.
-Your kids can go overboard with excitement when they want everything they see.
-The grandparents generously give our kids Disney gift cards as gifts before a trip so they can purchase what they want, within budget.
-We also set a treat and souvenir budget with a gift card so the kids are "paying" for it.
-Instead of parents saying, "no," the kids might decide for themselves to save their money for something better rather than purchase a third popcorn that day.
+Your kids can get excited and go overboard when they want everything they see.
+The grandparents generously give our kids Disney gift cards before a trip so they can purchase what they want within budget.
+We also set a treat and souvenir budget with a gift card, so the kids are "paying" for it.
+Instead of parents saying "no," the kids might decide for themselves to save their money for something better than buying a third popcorn that day.
 There's a lot less whining and a lot more thoughtful souvenir and treat choosing this way.
 You can also save a lot of money by bringing snacks and water with you into the park.
 There are water refill stations around each park.

 Slow Down and Say, "Yes"

 We all feel that pressure to pack our day, get it all in and press on.
 But try to budget some free time when planning so you can slow down and let your kids engage with the park elements on their terms.
-If they see something that catches their eye that they want to explore, let them do it.
+If they see something that catches their eye and they want to explore it, let them.
 There are so many toadally cool experiences kids love to take the time to do at Disney World.
 One example is Wilderness Explorers at Disney's Animal Kingdom.
-Your family can embark on a self-guided tour of activities that range from animal observation to learning important wilderness skills.
+Your family can embark on a self-guided tour of activities ranging from observing wildlife to learning important wilderness skills.
 Your tadpoles can collect over 25 badges and earn the right to echo the Wilderness Explorer call: Caw!
 Caw!
 Roar!

 If you’re staying at a Disney resort or another resort that offers swimming pools, don’t froget to schedule some downtime.
 The Disney swimming pools and waterslides are our kids’ top favorite activities.
 After a busy and typically hot day in the parks, they can’t wait to get back to the hotel for a cool swim.
-This makes for a perfect break in the day, especially if combined with a little cat nap and a light meal.
-Then they are rearing and ready to get back to the park in the evening for the fireworks and a few more hours of fun.
+This makes for a perfect break in the day, especially if combined with a little catnap and a light meal.
+Then they are ready and eager to get back to the park in the evening for the fireworks and a few more hours of fun.

 Warm Up to Characters

 Sure, every kid is overjoyed to meet their favorite character ... but reality may not exactly match up with expectations.
-Little ones can get overwhelmed when coming face to face with their favorite Disney characters.
+Little ones can get overwhelmed when coming face-to-face with their favorite Disney characters.
 The "face" characters, such as princesses, are a bit easier to interact with since they walk and talk like real people!
-The "fur" characters, such as Mickey, may be a bit daunting for a child who has only seen them on TV.
+Others may be a bit daunting for a child who has only seen them on TV.
 They are so much bigger in real life!
-We recommend pointing out the characters from afar, such as spotting Pluto or Chip 'n' Dale in Town Square, before committing to a meet-and-greet.
-Watching the interactions take place while you wait in line is helpful too!
+We recommend pointing out characters from a distance, such as spotting Pluto or Chip 'n' Dale in Town Square, before committing to a meet-and-greet.
+Watching the interactions unfold while you wait in line is helpful, too!

 Bring Entertainment Options for Long Waits

 Nobody likes to wait in line.
-It’s never any fun!
 But the reality is that lines are just a part of the Disney World experience.
-Even on days with lower crowds, there will always be some aspect of waiting whether that’s for the afternoon parade, your lunch order or Disney transportation.
+Even on days with lower crowds, there will always be some aspect of waiting, whether that’s for the afternoon parade, your lunch order or Disney transportation.
 We find it hopful to chat with our tadpoles in advance about wait times, practicing patience and learning to be OK with having to wait.

-On the same token, we parental frogs have learned a few tricks to help our tadpoles deal with wait times.
+On the same token, we, as parental frogs, have learned a few tricks to help our tadpoles deal with wait times.
 Having a few toys, bubbles or books in the diaper or park bag has been a lifesaver to help pass the time.
-Simple snacks such as goldfish, breakfast bars, fruit and cool drinks also make for great distractions.
+Simple snacks such as Goldfish, breakfast bars, fruit and cool drinks also make for great distractions.
 We’ve pulled out games or played interactive games such as "I Spy" or "Would You Rather" as a group while waiting.
-Lastly, technology always seems to work too!
-Let your kiddo use their phone/tablet or yours to take photos, play online games or watch videos for short periods of time to help when waiting just can’t seem to be avoided.
+The Play Disney Parks app offers interactive games perfect for waiting in line.
+The Disney World app even includes fun AR photo lenses.

-Our tween enjoys taking photos with his Polaroid camera (apparently these are THE thing again) or we’ve been told that the old-school disposable cameras are back in vogue too!
-Not to mention that the photos make for fun mementos of your trip.
+Our tween enjoys taking photos with his Polaroid camera (apparently, these are THE thing again), or we’ve been told that the old-school disposable cameras are back in vogue, too!
+Not to mention, the photos make fun mementos of your trip.

 Consider Your Older Kids' Interests

-Even though so much of Disney World is accessible to younger children, your teens and tweens have a lot to excite them at Disney World too.
-Prepare them for their trip by letting them know what thrills they have to look forward to.
-Disney's Hollywood Studios is going to be a hit with Star Wars: Galaxy's Edge, Tower of Terror and Rock 'n' Roller Coaster.
+Even though so much of Disney World is accessible to younger children, your teens and tweens have a lot to excite them at Disney World, too.
+Prepare them for their trip by letting them know what thrills await them.
+Disney's Hollywood Studios is going to be a hit with Star Wars: Galaxy's Edge, Tower of Terror and Mickey & Minnie's Runaway Railway.
 Toy Story Mania may spark your gamer's competitive side!
-Animal Kingdom has Expedition Everest, Dinosaur, Avatar Flight of Passage and the toadally cool bioluminescence of Pandora at night.
+Animal Kingdom has Expedition Everest, Avatar Flight of Passage and the toadally cool world of Pandora.
 Magic Kingdom rides that are popular with teens include TRON Lightcycle Run, Space Mountain and Big Thunder Mountain Railroad.
-Teens also love Pirates of the Caribbean and the Haunted Mansion.
+Teens also love the classic Pirates of the Caribbean and the Haunted Mansion.
 At EPCOT, Guardians of the Galaxy: Cosmic Rewind, Test Track and Soarin' are good bets.

-If you do have kids who are always on their phones, set up the Play Disney Parks app before your trip.
+Kids always on their phone?
+Set up the Play Disney Parks app before your trip.
 They can engage with the parks through their phone.
 The app transforms into a Data Pad once you enter Star Wars: Galaxy's Edge.
-Your Star Wars fans may want to build a lightsaber at Savi's Workshop so be sure to make a reservation.
+Your Star Wars fans may want to build a lightsaber at Savi's Workshop, so be sure to make a reservation.
 And then allow some time for posing for photos with the lightsaber in front of the Millennium Falcon!

 Some teens enjoy wearing Disney ears, shirts or a character's colors or designs.
 Others do not.
-Talk to them and ask if they have any shopping they need to do before the trip so they can invest in the trip and are prepared to dress their part.
+Talk to them and ask whether they have any shopping to do before the trip, so they can invest in the trip and be prepared to dress for the part.
 Or not.
 Just be like Elsa and let it go if your teens have a different idea of how they'd like to dress at Disney.

-When Tad was a toddler, he was an extremely picker eater!
+When Tad was a toddler, he was an extremely picky eater!
 If it wasn’t french fries, mac and cheese or pizza, he wouldn’t eat it.
-And even then, it had to be a certain type or he would not even touch it.
-As a mama, it was stressful at first trying to navigate meal times at Disney World to accommodate all of us.
+And even then, it had to be a certain type, or he would not even touch it.
+As a mama, it was stressful at first to navigate mealtimes at Disney World to accommodate all of us.
 And I know this is the case with other families, even more so if there are special dietary and/or allergy concerns.

-The great news is that all the Disney World menus can be found online!
-Take the time to learn which restaurants are in each park, peruse the menus in advance and make your dining plans accordingly.
+The great news is that all the Disney World menus are available online!
+Take the time to learn which restaurants are in each park.
+Don't forget to peruse the menus in advance!
+Also, make your dining plans accordingly.
 Disney World is also very accommodating when it comes to special requests.
 If there’s something you’re looking for, always ask!
 We were pleased to learn that we could order chicken nuggets and fries for the tadpoles at Boatwright's Dining Hall, even though they weren’t listed on the menu.
-Both kids were so happy and we parents were relieved that we didn’t have to sit and listen to whiney kiddos!
 Disney might not be able to accommodate every request, but it's worth asking.

 These are our tips for preparing to visit Disney World with kids.
 What works for you?
-Share your tips for visiting Disney World with kids below.
-You’ll find more information on our Planning Pages.
+Share your tips for visiting Disney World with kids in the comments below.

 Hoppy planning!